We’re getting rid of industry jargon to explain the different types of fit out.

 *You may have heard of another fit out category called Cat A+.
 We have a Cat A+ programme called Built to Lease – this category is for landlords who are looking to let their space immediately.

-Category B fit outs shape interior spaces, involving everything from building different rooms, to choosing the art on the walls.
+Cat B fit out follows on from Cat A fit out and shapes interior spaces, involving everything from building different rooms, to choosing the art on the walls.
 Floorplans materialise, finishes are chosen and branding is pumped into the space, giving clients an end product all their own.
 If Cat A is a blank canvas, Cat B is a finished work of art.
 These fit outs incorporate the things that make a space functional, but they also provide the opportunity to bring an occupant’s company to life.
 Cat B projects are great for clients who want a space tailored to their people and their own requirements, as these spaces are the result of working closely with a fit out partner to identify and understand company culture and plans for the future.

 Cat B fit outs include things like: